MrWindDog/Finchcord/README.md

-# Stossycord Rewrite
+# Finchcord
+*Based on Stossycord*

-Stossycord is a Discord Client Native to iOS Devices.
+Finchcord is a Discord Client Native to iOS Devices.
 It is made in 100% Swift and SwiftUI for Privacy, Responsiveness and Security

-**Note:** Stossycord is still in beta so there will be bugs and glitches, if you find any please join the [Discord](https://discord.gg/sNzwHGDVEJ) report it there and make a post in [Issues](https://github.com/Stossycord/Stossycord/issues)
+**Note:** Finchcord is still in beta so there will be bugs and glitches, if you find any please ] make an issue

 ## Requirements
 - iPhone or iPad with iOS 16+